 Skill: Solving Problems Involving Division of Two- or Three-Digit Whole Numbers by One-Digit Whole Numbers

-Students develop an understanding of multiplication and division and the relationships between numbers by solving written problems.
-The types of problems presented below with examples can help students see the basic multiplication and division facts in a variety of ways, depending on whether the problems are equal group, multiplicative comparison, or combination problems.
+Students develop an understanding of multiplication and division and the relationships between numbers by solving problems.
+The types of problems and examples presented below can support students to see the basic multiplication and division facts in a variety of ways, depending on whether the problems are equal group, multiplicative comparison, or combination problems.
 Using problems to introduce basic number facts forces students to reason their way to solutions and thus develops a better sense of operations.

 Equal-Grouping: Number of Groups Unknown